 Away from work, family and other distractions and hopefully with consistently decent weather, a training camp can be the ideal way to put into practice your multi-day ride routine and to test where your fitness is at.
 Don’t overdo it though, you are looking to increase your typical training volume but avoid the temptation to train too much.
 Too many people come back from a training camp tired and end up getting ill.
 Plan an easier training week before you head out and a recovery week for after you get back.
-The Pre Event Week and Post Event Week from the Modular Training Plan would be ideal.
+The Pre Event Week and Post Event Week from the In-season plan would be ideal.

 Plan some test events